Debates within libertarianism: Taxation

 Some deontological libertarians believe that consistent adherence to libertarian doctrines such as the non-aggression principle demands unqualified moral opposition to any form of taxation, a sentiment encapsulated in the phrase "Taxation is theft!".

 They would fund all services through gratuitous contributions, private law and defense user fees as well as lotteries.

 Other libertarians support low taxes of various kinds, arguing that a society with no taxation would have difficulty providing public goods such as crime prevention and a consistent, unified legal system to punish rights violators.

 Commonly advocated reforms include a flat personal income tax, a consumption tax such as the FairTax, or a land value tax system.

-While the former proposals are normally considered necessary evils or strategic compromises, geolibertarians in particular argue that a single tax on the rental value of land, typically in conjunction with Pigovian pollution and severance fees to internalize negative externalities and curb natural resource depletion, is not only non-distortionary and politically sustainable but also more ethically attractive than zero taxation and even required for justice in property rights.
+While the former proposals are normally considered necessary evils or strategic compromises, geolibertarians argue that a single tax on the rental value of land, typically in conjunction with Pigovian pollution taxes and severance taxes to internalize negative externalities and curb natural resource depletion, is not only non-distortionary and politically sustainable, but also more ethically attractive than zero taxation and even required for justice in property rights.

 Voluntary slavery

 Libertarians generally believe that voluntary slavery is a contradiction in terms.
 However, certain right-libertarians dispute the Lockean claim that some rights are inalienable and maintain that even permanent voluntary slavery is possible and contractually binding.
 Famous libertarian Murray Rothbard argued that libertarians seeing children as property of the parents left the platform open to sales of children as slaves, when parents needed finances, and that people entering into voluntary slavery would most likely be when there was no alternative available to pay debts, but this was not coercive as under the libertarian platform only the government could engage in coercion.
 Detractors maintain that there is no such thing as a morally-binding "slavery contract".

+Meanwhile, critics of capitalism question the libertarian premise, arguing that the capitalist wage system is wage slavery.

 Involuntary psychiatry

-Involuntary commitment, outpatient commitment, and involuntary treatment, although in opposition to self-ownership and in some countries the main way of confinement and social control are issues rarely discussed by libertarians.
+Involuntary commitment, outpatient commitment, mental-health conservatorships, and involuntary treatment, although in opposition to self-ownership and in some countries the main way of confinement and social control, are issues rarely discussed by libertarians.

-Thomas Szasz argues that involuntary psychiatry is incompatible with libertarianism and that Bertrand Russell, Robert Nozick, John Stuart Mill, Ayn Rand, The American Civil Liberties Union, and Friedrich von Hayek among other "went wrong" by their omission, ambiguity or direct support.
+Thomas Szasz argued that involuntary psychiatry is incompatible with libertarianism and that Bertrand Russell, Robert Nozick, John Stuart Mill, Ayn Rand, the American Civil Liberties Union, and Friedrich von Hayek among others "went wrong" by their omission, ambiguity, or direct support.

-Most criticism comes from fields such as sociology (such as Michel Foucault), psychiatry (such as Franco Basaglia), human rights NGOs or philosophy and public position by libertarians are often uncertain.
+Most criticism comes from fields such as sociology (such as by Michel Foucault), psychiatry (such by as Franco Basaglia), and human rights NGOs.
+Philosophy and public-policy positioning by libertarians are often uncertain.